-Subsection (b) states a well-accepted exception to the presumption of unlimited authority.
+Subsection (b) states a well-accepted and mandatory exception to the presumption of unlimited authority articulated in Section 203.
 If a power of appointment can be exercised only with the consent or joinder of an adverse party, the power is not a general power.
-An adverse party is an individual who has a substantial beneficial interest in the trust or other property arrangement that would be adversely affected by the exercise or nonexercise of the power in favor of the power holder, the power holder's estate, or the creditors of either.
+An adverse party is an individual who has a substantial beneficial interest in the trust or other property arrangement that would be adversely affected by the exercise or nonexercise of the power in favor of the powerholder, the powerholder's estate, or the creditors of either.
+In this context, the word "substantial" is not subject to precise definition but must be determined in light of all the facts and circumstances.
 Consider the following examples.

 Example 1.
-D transferred property in trust, directing the trustee "to pay the income to D's son S for life, remainder in corpus to such person or persons as S, with the joinder of X, shall appoint; in default of appointment, remainder to X." S's power is not a general power because X is an adverse party.
+D transferred property in trust, directing the trustee "to pay the income to D's son S for life, remainder in corpus to such person or persons as S, with the joinder of X, shall appoint; in default of appointment, remainder to X." S's power is not a general power because X meets the definition of an adverse party.